CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/understandingCSS.md

 Stylesheet inside the html file using the 'style' tag (Also, not ideal, use an external stylesheet)

-Stylesheet in a seperate file (The most ideal solution)
+Stylesheet in a separate file (The most ideal solution)

 Default style of the browser (not decided by you, how the browser represents your code without css)